logo

 Workers’ compensation laws are designed to safeguard the rights of injured workers.
 In New Jersey, employees are entitled to certain protections, including:

-• Appealing Benefit Terminations: If an employee believes their workers’ compensation benefits were unjustly terminated, they have the right to appeal the decision.
+If an employee believes their workers’ compensation benefits were unjustly terminated, they have the right to appeal the decision.
 In New Jersey, the appeals process involves filing a claim petition with the Division of Workers’ Compensation, which will initiate a formal hearing to review the case.
+The worker has up to two years from the date of injury or last payment to file a claim.

 If you find yourself in a situation where your workers’ compensation benefits have been stopped without warning, seeking professional legal assistance is essential.
 Rudnick, Addonizio, Pappa & Casazza PC is the law firm you can trust to protect your rights and fight for the benefits you deserve.

-With our team of skilled and knowledgeable attorneys specializing in workers’ compensation cases, Rudnick, Addonizio, Pappa & Casazza PC has built a reputation for providing exceptional legal guidance and representation to injured workers throughout New Jersey.
+Our skilled personal injury attorneys specialize in workers’ compensation cases.
+Rudnick, Addonizio, Pappa & Casazza PC has built a reputation for providing exceptional legal guidance and representation to injured workers throughout New Jersey.
 We understand the complexities of the workers’ compensation system and are dedicated to ensuring that their clients receive fair treatment and the benefits they are entitled to.

 When you choose Rudnick, Addonizio, Pappa & Casazza PC as your legal advocates, you gain access to a team that will meticulously review your case, gather evidence, and develop a strategic approach tailored to your unique circumstances.
 We will fight tirelessly on your behalf, negotiating with insurance companies and, if necessary, taking legal action to protect your rights.

 Don’t let the sudden termination of your workers’ compensation benefits leave you feeling helpless and uncertain about your future.
-Contact us today and let our experienced attorneys provide you with the guidance and representation you need to navigate the complex legal landscape.
-Trust in our expertise and commitment to securing the best possible outcome for your case.
+Contact us today for the guidance and representation you need.

 “The attorney working on my personal injury case was knowledgable, courteous, and payed careful attention to every detail.
 He was sure to address any questions and concerns thoughtfully and respectfully.
 I have had an excellent experience interacting with the firm and I highly recommend the law firm of Rudnick, Addonizio, Pappa & Casazza to others.”